 Aix-Marseille School of Economics (France)

 University of Paris-Saclay (France)

 Students offered a place on the programme can be considered for a grant.
-UB Economics publish on April/May a call for two Teaching Assistantships.
+UB School of Economics publishes on April/May a call for two Teaching Assistantships.
 Students will also be able to apply for funding opportunities offered by public institutions during the course (collaboration scholarships…).

 All of them are awarded competitively, on the basis of academic merit.
 However, students are encouraged to apply for external support for which you are eligible.